 The right time to harvest depends on when you planted, the variety of cabbage, and when the heads mature.
 However, most varieties take about 70 days to reach maturity.

-When the head of cabbage is large enough and firm, remove it from the plant.
-Size may also vary depending on the variety of cabbage.
+When the head of the cabbage is large and firm, remove it from the plant.
+The size may also vary depending on the variety of cabbage.

 Cabbage heads that are picked before they are mature might split.
 Also, if you want to get the most flavor out of your pickled cabbage, consume it right away.

 To harvest cabbage so it keeps growing, cut off the head at the base and leave the loose outer leaves in place on the stem.
 Also, ensure that the root is still intact.

 New heads will then begin to sprout.
 However, pinch them off to leave about four smaller heads.
 These will grow into miniature cabbages.

 Finally, remove the stumps of sprouts from the ground after harvesting this second batch.
 Leaving them in the ground presents a breeding place for pests.

 When properly kept at 32 to 40 degrees Fahrenheit, cabbage retains its freshness for up to six months.
 Therefore, the refrigerator’s crisper compartment is perfect for storing.

 You may also store them in a root cellar at a lower temperature.
 However, do not store cabbage alongside ethylene-producing fruits and vegetables .

 Choosing high-quality cabbage seeds is a must when you’re ready to get started in your garden.